WIMBLEDON, England – Roger Federer advanced to his record eighth Wimbledon final on Friday, beating defending champion Novak Djokovic in four sets.

 "This is what you want to be playing for — the Wimbledon trophy," Federer said.
 "I've got a tough task ahead of me."

-By defeating either Andy Murray or Jo-Wilfried Tsonga in Sunday's final, Federer would also take over the No. 1 ranking from Djokovic and equal Sampras' record of 286 weeks as the top-ranked player.
+If Federer beats either Andy Murray or Jo-Wilfried Tsonga in Sunday's final, he will equal Pete Sampras' record of seven Wimbledon titles, a mark he shares with 1880s player William Renshaw.
+He would also take over the No. 1 ranking from Djokovic and equal Sampras' record of 286 weeks as the top-ranked player.

-Murray and Tsonga were playing in the other semifinal on Centre Court.
-Neither has won a Grand Slam title; Federer is aiming for his 17th in his 24th major final.
+Murray and Tsonga were to play in the other semifinal later Friday.
+Neither has won a Grand Slam title; Federer is aiming for his 17th.